ioBroker/ioBroker.docs/docs/en/admin/instances.md

 A term for filtering or searching for instances can be entered in this field

 ## More information in the Instances window
 The first numbers indicate the memory used by the instances so far and the remaining free memory in MB.
-Behind it the free memory in%.
+Behind the free memory in%.
 The name of the ioBroker server and the number of running processes are in the square brackets.

 ## The page content
 ![The available hosts](../../de/admin/media/ADMIN_Instanzen_numbers02.png)